bimdata/javascript-api-client/docs/BcfApi.md

 let apiInstance = new bimdata.BcfApi();
 let projectsPk = "projectsPk_example"; // String |
 let opts = {
-  'ifcs': "ifcs_example", // String | Filter the returned list by ifcs 'format': "format_example", // String | Filter the returned list by format 'imgFormat': "imgFormat_example" // String | All snapshot_data will be returned as url instead of base64
+  'models': "models_example", // String | Filter the returned list by models 'ifcs': "ifcs_example", // String | Filter the returned list by ifcs 'format': "format_example", // String | Filter the returned list by format 'imgFormat': "imgFormat_example" // String | All snapshot_data will be returned as url instead of base64